EZ-Robotics/EZ-Template/docs/Docs/auton_functions.md

 ## wait_drive()
 Locks the code in place until the drive has settled.
+This uses the exit conditions from the PID class.
 **Prototype**
 ```cpp
 void wait_drive();